scaleoutsean/eseries/monitor/PRTG/README.md

 Example: `-ApiEp "192.168.1.0" -ApiPort "8443" -SanSysId "600a098000f63714000000005eaaabbb" -User "monitor" -Password "monitor123" -Pool "bigdata"`

+### Snapshot/Clone/Repo sensor

+This sensor is very simple.
+It's there to get people started.
+Users are encouraged to improve it and submit pull requests.

+Several arrays share this sensor script.
+Just specify different parameters.

+Example: `-ApiEp "192.168.1.0" -ApiPort "8443" -SanSysId "600a098000f63714000000005eaaabbb" -User "monitor" -Password "monitor123"`

+This sensor gives limited metrics on purpose.

+SANtricity has built-in alerts for snapshot and clone ("snapshot volume", as it's called) fullness, so it makes no sense to alert twice: you may configure SNMP Walk (for "Need Attention" indicator) or SNMP Trap Receiver sensor and receive alerts from E-Series in PRTG.

 ## Known issues and workarounds

 There are too many possible combination of various settings, environments, preferences and approaches.